MicrosoftDocs/gestures-docs/troubleshooting-RealSense-camera.md

 To fix an erroneous Intel® RealSense™ camera driver installation, make sure your camera is plugged-in and follow these steps:

-1. **Uninstall all "Intel® RealSense™ Camera" devices** appearing in the "Imaging devices" category of your Device Manager.
+1. **Uninstall all "Intel® RealSense™ Camera" devices** appearing in the **Imaging device** category of your Device Manager.
 Check the "Delete the driver software for this device." checkbox before you click the "Uninstall" button:

     ![Uninstall RealSense devices](Images\RealSenseUninstallDevice.png)